-(A) Not later than six months prior to the date on which an agency in existence on January 1, 2015, is scheduled to expire under division (A) of section 101.83 of the Revised Code, the sunset review committee shall hold hearings to receive the testimony of the public and of the chief executive officer of each agency scheduled for review and otherwise shall consider and evaluate the usefulness, performance, and effectiveness of the agency.
+(A) Not later than six months prior to the date on which an agency is scheduled to expire under division (A) of section 101.83 of the Revised Code, the sunset review committee shall hold hearings to receive the testimony of the public and of the chief executive officer of each agency scheduled for review, and otherwise shall consider and evaluate the usefulness, performance, and effectiveness of the agency.

 (B) Each agency that is scheduled for review shall submit to the committee a report that contains all of the following information:

 (1) The agency's primary purpose and its various goals and objectives;

 (2) The agency's past and anticipated workload, the number of staff required to complete that workload, and the agency's total number of staff;

 (3) The agency's past and anticipated budgets and its sources of funding;

 (4) The number of members of its governing board or other governing entity and their compensation, if any.

 (C) Each agency shall have the burden of demonstrating to the committee a public need for its continued existence.
 In determining whether an agency has demonstrated that need, the committee shall consider all of the following: